petestmart/word-find-solver-homespotter/README.md

-# Word Find Solver - HomeSpotter
+# Word Find Solver

+This Word Find Solver will take in a Word Find and pick out words that are at least four letters in length.
+Words may go up, down, left, or right.

 ## Built With